ohduran/ohduran.github.io/_posts/2018-10-24-read-me-a-pandas-tale.md

         self.data = reader
 ```

-Initialising this was draining: we created a function called `self.data` that reads using the `csv.reader` functionality, among other things (`Sniffer`, `Dialect`, etc...).
+Initialising this was draining to my eyes and brain: we created a function called `self.data` that reads using the `csv.reader` functionality, among other things (`Sniffer`, `Dialect`, etc...).

+If you've ever worked with the built-in function `open()`, you know that calling `readline()` yields the next line in the file, which is literally the definition of an iterator.

 Given that PythonParser.read() is called in the iterator defined previously, let's look at that method: